octimot/StoryToolkitAI/README.md

 _The app is in this stage raw and not polished at all, but we use it daily in our editing room.
 It's for free not only out of sheer generosity, but also because we'd like to change how people approach editing by using AI._

+_Some of the above features are only available in the non-standalone version of the tool, but they will be available in the standalone version in the next release._

 ### Is it really completely free?
 Yes, the tool runs locally like butter and there's no need for any additional account to transcribe, translate to